GuidoK08/Idea-collection/README.md

 Open the html and follow the options.
-Therfor read the manual first
+Therefor read the manual first